KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 **6. Direct Allegation**
 The user is explicitly claiming copying, theft, extraction, or deliberate mimicry.

-Do not respond to Level 1 as though it were Level 6.
+Do not respond to Status 1 as though it were Status 6.

 Do not collapse resonance into accusation.